On Approximating Total Variation Distance: Introduction

-The total variation distance arguably is the most fundamental distance measure between two probability distributions.
-It has a physical interpretation due to the second equality above: TV distance between two distributions is the maximum bias of any event with respect to two distributions.
-It satisfies many mathematically desirable properties: it is bounded, is a metric, is invariant with respect to bijections, and it satisfies the data processing inequality; that makes it desirable to work with.
-Because of these reasons the total variation distance is one of the main distance measures in a wide range of areas including probability and statistics, machine learning, and information theory.
-In theoretical computer science, the notion plays an important role in several areas, e.g., property testing~\cite{Can22}, approximate counting~\cite{Jer03}, density estimation~\cite{DL01}, pseudorandomness~\cite{Yao82,NW94} and cryptography~\cite{GM84}.
+which is also equal to $\sum_{x \in \mathcal{D}} \max \cprn{0, P(x) - Q(x)}$.
+The total variation distance satisfies certain fundamental properties.
+First, it has a physical interpretation: The TV distance between two distributions is the maximum bias of any event with respect to the two distributions.
+Second, it satisfies many mathematically desirable properties: It is bounded, it is a metric, and it is invariant with respect to bijections.
+Because of these reasons, the total variation distance is one of the main distance measures employed in a wide range of areas including probability and statistics, machine learning, information theory, and pseudorandomness.

-In this work, we study total variation distance from a {\em computational} perspective.
-Given two distributions $P$ and $Q$ over a finite domain $\mathcal{D}$, how hard is it to compute $\dtv(P,Q)$?
-If $P$ and $Q$ are explicitly specified by the evaluation of their mass functions at all points of the domain $\mathcal{D}$, the problem becomes trivial as $\dtv$ can obviously be computed in $O(|\mathcal{D}|)$ time.
-The computational problem becomes interesting for high-dimensional structured distributions with succinct representations.

-Arguably, the simplest model for high-dimensional distributions is a product of Bernoulli trials.\footnote{In the rest of the paper we use the term {\em product distributions} to refer to products of Bernoulli trials.} Such a product distribution $P$ over $\{0,1\}^n$ can be described by $n$ parameters $p_1, \dots, p_n$ where each $p_i \in [0,1]$ is the probability that the $i$'th coordinate equals $1$.
-Moreover, such a model serves as a great testing ground for various intuitions regarding computational statistics, due to its ubiquity and simplicity.
-In this work, we focus on the computational problem of finding the total variation distance between two product distributions $P$ and $Q$, given their descriptions $\langle p_1, \dots, p_n\rangle$ and $\langle q_1, \dots, q_n\rangle$.
-We hope that our work will be a first step towards a better understanding of the computational nature of TV distance (and other distance measures) in more general settings that are of practical relevance.